 The replacement ratio is 1:1.

 Dill was initially used as a medicine, but gradually, it has found its way to your lip-smacking pickles, potato salad, and tartar sauce.
-Although dried dill can fill in for oregano, I suggest going with fresh dill since it is more flavorful.
+Although dried dill can work, if you know how to keep your dill fresh, I suggest going with fresh dill since it is more flavorful.

 Dill has a very refreshing taste likened to tarragon, but not as intense.
 It also tastes slightly sweet, with pronounced grassy undertones going well with mint, lemon, or garlic.
 If you haven’t been cooking with dill for a while, now is the time.

 With two teaspoons of fresh oregano, use one and a half teaspoons of fresh dill.

 Don’t fret if oregano is out of stock at the nearest supermarket.
 If you happen to see fresh fennel (the herb type, not to be confused with the heart-shaped vegetable), put it in your trolley.
 Native to southern Europe, the aromatic herb is now cultivated worldwide.

 Half part sweet, half part bitter, fennel has an unmistakable taste that also makes it a great replacement for fennel seeds.
 Its subtle sweetness is like licorice, which gets stronger as you cook it.
 Like other herbs, fennel takes kindly to tomato-based dishes, salads, and roast items.